Search & Book Cebu Pacific Flights

-Cebu Air, Inc., operating as Cebu Pacific, is a Philippine low-cost airline based on the grounds of Ninoy Aquino International Airport (Manila Terminal 3), Pasay City, Metro Manila, the Philippines.
+Cebu Pacific Air Inc., operating as Cebu Pacific, is a Philippine low-cost airline based at Ninoy Aquino International Airport (Manila Terminal 3), Pasay City, Metro Manila, in the Philippines.

-Cebu Pacific's main base is Ninoy Aquino International Airport, Manila, with other hubs at Mactan-Cebu International Airport, Clark International Airport, Kalibo International Airport, Francisco Bangoy International Airport and Iloilo International Airport.
+Cebu Pacific operates from 6 strategically placed hubs: Manila, Cebu, Clark, Kalibo, Iloilo and Davao.
+The airline's main base is Ninoy Aquino International Airport, Manila, with other hubs at Mactan-Cebu International Airport, Clark International Airport, Kalibo International Airport, Francisco Bangoy International Airport and Iloilo International Airport.

 Cebu Pacific Air currently operates a fleet of 49 Airbus (8 A319, 35 A320 and 6 A330) and 8 ATR 72-500 aircraft, one of the most modern aircraft fleets in the world.